ayazwai/wais-hudv5-readme/README.md

     TriggerEvent("wais:hideRadar", true or false) @boolean
 ```

-## What should I do if I get such a crash
+## What should I do if I get such a crash / Saltychat Range Error
 ![Saltychat crash](https://i.imgur.com/uCo9OT8.png)
 ![Crash2](https://i.imgur.com/Bc561p2.png)
 * You are getting this error because you are using *saltychat* and have not set the distances.
 If you want to know how to set them, follow these steps: